 The pair of them were so big that only their heads and the tops of their shoulders were visible through the window frame.
 How are they even looking in, thought William?
 We're on the seventh floor!

 The male creature, the one William saw in the park, said, "Hello, William."

 "Hello, William" said the female creature.
 "Can we come in?"

 This was too much.
 He jumped up and ran for the door, meaning to scream for his parents, but stopped himself.
 He was sure the monsters would be gone by the time he brought anyone else in.

 Besides, was this really happening or was he losing it again?
 He pressed his face against the cool wood of the door, feeling the texture of the paint, reassured by the tangibility of something solid.
 Just take a deep breath, he told himself.
 The world will start making sense again soon.
 I hope...

 "We won't hurt you," said the female creature.
 "We just want to talk."

-"We need your help," the male monster said.
+"We need your help," the male monster added.

 William almost laughed.
 What could they possibly need from him?
 Other than to be let in, and that sure as hell wasn't happening.

 "Find someone else to help you," William said.
-"Leave me alone."
+"Just leave me alone."